getodk/docs/src/collect-settings.rst

 are used.

 To access User and device identity settings:
-  :menuselection:`⋮ --> General Settings --> User and device identity`
+  :menuselection:`Project Icon --> Settings --> User and device identity`

   .. container:: details